Coral Triangle at Risk: Fossil Fuel Threats & Impacts

 Threats to Communities in the Coal Triangle

 Oil and gas exploration takes a toll on the people who call the Coral Triangle home, beyond the impacts to their environment.
 Oil spills not only damage marine habitats but also affect a population's mental and physical health, education, tourism, culture, and recreation.
 After the 2023 Princess Empress oil spill in the Philippines, people in local communities reported experiencing illness including nausea and dizziness.
-The spill forced the suspension of classes in some schools as a result of fumes from oil-laden shorelines and left many fisherfolk out of work for extended periods of time.
+The spill forced the suspension of classes in some schools as a result of fumes from oil-laden shorelines, and left many fisherfolk out of work for extended periods of time.

 The Philippine Coast Guard distributed relief packs containing food and supplies to fisherfolk who could not work during the Princess Empress oil spill.